MathiasReichardt/ValuingObjects/readme.md

 - They have no identity.
 - They are **immutable**.
-    - (also no Alias Bug -> ref one object in two playes and change it by accident see: [AliasingBug by Martin Fowler](https://martinfowler.com/bliki/AliasingBug.html))
+    - (also no Alias Bug -> ref one object in two places and change it by accident see: [AliasingBug by Martin Fowler](https://martinfowler.com/bliki/AliasingBug.html))

 ### Examples

 - RangeClass vs 2 integers
 - MyId vs GUID
-- Currency vs int (what Currency? €, $..? )
+- Currency vs int (what Currency? â‚¬, $..? )

 ### Hints